 - Conducting research in the science, technique and practice of social work.

 Regulations serve to support the requirements of the legislation.
-New Regulations will come into effect for the social work profession in NL as of September 28th, 2018.
+New regulations came into effect for the social work profession in NL as of September 28th, 2018 and can be accessed by clicking here.
 Please click here for an overview of the changes associated with the new regulations.

 Pursuant to Section 17 of the Act, the NLASW By-laws provides the rules and procedures related to day-to-day governance and outlines the structure of the organization.
 Section 19 of the NLASW by-laws identifies the code of ethics for RSW’s in Newfoundland and Labrador as the Canadian Association of Social Workers (CASW) Code of Ethics (2005) and the CASW Guidelines for Ethical Practice (2005).
 Section 20 identifies the standards of practice as the NLASW Standards of Practice for Social Workers (2018).